kfatehi/blog/source/_posts/Using-spark-on-your-hackintosh-for-volume-key-binding--a-voodoohda-prefpane-applescript.md

 ---
 date: '2011-06-12'
-title: Using spark on your hackintosh for volume key binding  a voodoohda prefpane applescript
+title: Using spark on your hackintosh for volume key binding a VoodooHDA PrefPane applescript
 tags:
 - hackintosh
 ---